 - Companies delivering data aggregation and device management capabilities

 - Companies delivering big data and cognition expertise providing data analysis for new insights as well as real-time reasoning and decision making capabilities.

 - Integrators that build and market vertical solutions based on these best-of-breed components.

 You believe this evolution is still far away?
 Think again.
 In today’s iBeacon ecosystem, iBeacon producers, mobile app developers and cloud back-end providers are typically already three different companies.

-At waylay, we do not build end-to-end IoT applications, we provide companies in the IoT ecosystem with a state-of-the-art cognition platform that enriches IoT applications with real-time decision making, reasoning, troubleshooting, automation and learning capabilities.
+At Waylay, we do not build end-to-end IIoT applications, we provide companies in the IIoT ecosystem with a state-of-the-art cognition platform that enriches IIoT applications with real-time decision making, reasoning, troubleshooting, automation and learning capabilities.